Introduction

 AGUILERO

 Filter Bubble!
-Do you think that our automotive industry is willing to give up lessons to learn in the last century?
+Do you think that our automotive industry is willing to give up lessons learned in the last century?
 Do you think our politicians can pave the way for the discussion on new laws that are necessary to make this happen?

 In the last century, a business could be planned.
 When the plan did not fit, marketing mesmerized the masses to carve whatever was pushed into the markets.
 At the same time, messages were transported from top to bottom – and middle management jerks felt important in doing so.
 They learned the cooking receipts that worked at that time.
 Now they are in charge, and the cooking receipts are deeply embedded.
 Cooking receipts became routines, and routines became the culture – the hidden immune system in organizations.
 It assimilates all that fits and spits out the dead carcass of anything that is different.
 As it is so typical for most prominent companies, it also turned into dogmas, the dark matter version of culture, which is embedded in the society itself.